 There is also the Stuart Tree, which is a tree that the explorer John MacDoull Stuart marked during his expedition from Adelaide to Darwin!
 It’s worth a look to work out whether the mark is an S or not!

 Although not as unusual as Coober Pedy, Daly Waters is certainly one of the more interesting places to visit in Australia.
 It is certainly quirky enough to warrant a place on the list!

-The Devil’s Marbles are certainly one of the more unusual places to visit in Australia.
+Checking out the Devil’s Marbles sums up some of the best reasons to visit Australia.
+The scenery is incredible, and sometimes, bizarre.
 Just the name itself, makes the place sound strange and weird.
 Despite the name, the marbles have nothing to do with the devil.

 In fact, they were formed after millions of years of erosion, which gave them their round shape.

 The unusual thing about the Devil’s Marbles is that they are big round boulders balanced atop one another, in the middle of the desert.
 They look completely out of place, and certainly not like a natural phenomenon!

 Obviously, this is why the formation was given the name Devil’s Marbles, as they do not look like they were formed naturally!